 But God’s message of judgment was a second chance for people who were entrenched in sin!

 It goes without saying that Jonah lost no love on the people of Nineveh.
 He jumps in a boat with some soft-hearted sailors and heads the other way.

 The prophet was just like some of us.
-We want to bury our head in the sand when it comes to the complicated, messy conversations God is inviting us to be a part of right now.
-I believe we are at a time in history where many of us are unwilling to enter into the work God wants us to do in order to bring many people the second chance at life He wants to give them.
-We’re jumping in a boat to row with a ticket to set sail in the opposite direction of this critical discourse.
+We want to bury our head in the sand when it comes to the complicated, messy conversations God is inviting us to be a part of when it comes to racial division.
+I believe we are at a time in history where many of us are unwilling to enter into the work God wants us to do in order to bring many people—ourselves included— the second chance at life He wants to give them.
+Many people are jumping in a boat to set sail in the opposite direction of this critical discourse.

 Don’t do it.
 Don’t run from God if He’s giving you an opportunity to speak up for the oppressed.

 And make no mistake—the work He wants to do involves our own hearts!

 God loves all people…and gives each of us “second chances” to love like He does.

 Running from God never works.
 And it did not for Jonah.
 God chased him with the wind.
 The prophet tells the sailors that his God is mad at him and promises that if they throw him overboard the storm will stop.
 They do it and a big fish swallows him and three days later spits him out.

 God tells the soggy prophet the same thing He’d told him before: Go to Nineveh!